philsturgeon/phil.tech/_posts/2015-08-13-avoid-hardcoding-http-status-codes.markdown

 A lot of things in programming are argued to death, but one subject where people almost unanimously agree is that magic numbers can be a pain in the ass, and they should be avoided whenever possible.
 Sadly when it comes to HTTP status codes, people keep on hardcoding them, and it leads to all sorts of confusion.

-The base of the problem from hardcoding is twofold.

 1. Remembering which code is which is incredibly difficult, even when you have spent 5 years of your life building APIs
 2. There are an awful lot of codes
 3. Even if you remember them, you are inviting trouble when new programmers are let loose on the codebase